-MDS-630 ANATOMY AND PHYSIOLOGY II WITH LAB
+MDS-630 ANATOMY AND PHYSIOLOGY II

 This course is a continuation of Anatomy and Physiology I, covering human anatomy and physiology from an integrative perspective.
-Students learn the structure and function of the endocrine, circulatory, respiratory, lymphatic, digestive, urinary, and reproductive systems, from the cellular to the organismal level during the semester.
-In addition, the course covers disease pathology as it relates to these systems and bioethics.
-Registration is limited by program of study.
+Students learn about electrolyte and acid-base balance, the structure and function of the special sense organs, endocrine, circulatory, respiratory, lymphatic, digestive, urinary, and reproductive systems, from the cellular to the organismal level.
+In addition, the course covers disease pathology as it relates to these systems.
+Prerequisite: MDS-620 and MDS-620L

-Prerequisite: MDS-620/ Lab
+Corequisite: MDS-630L

-- Identify anatomical structures, explain their physiological functions in the human body - Employ anatomical knowledge to predict physiological consequences and use understanding of function to predict the features of anatomical structures - Interpret and understand primary medical science literature related to the themes of the course - Relate concepts in general biology to more complex biological systems - Discuss the importance of ethics in medical sciences
+• Identify anatomical structures, and explain their physiological functions in the human body Employ anatomical knowledge to predict physiological consequences and use an understanding of function to predict the features of anatomical structures

+- Analyze primary medical science literature related to the themes of the course Interpret pathophysiological scenarios by contrasting them with the physiological mechanisms of each system - Relate concepts in general biology to more complex biological systems in the human body